Sam-Gartenstein/Lights-Camera-ReAction/README.md

 - **IMPORTANT** When creating editor, perhaps move `verify_character_consistency` to an Editor Agent
 - Continue to refine Character Agent so it explicitly refers to prior scenes!
 - Perhaps make function for adding metadata to vector database
+- Make sure the script doesn't have "Fade Out"